-A Recurring Journal Entry is a Journal Entry template that allows a user to create journal entry records that should be repeated during a defined future interval.
+A Recurring Journal Entry is a Journal Entry template that allows you to create journal entry records that should be repeated during a defined future interval.

 Create Recurring Journal Entry

-- Navigate to Accounting Home and under General Ledger Entry, click Recurring Journal Entries.
+- Navigate to Accounting Home and click the Setup tab.
+Then, under the Automations menu, click Recurring Journal Entries.

 - The following fields are required before the New Recurring Journal Entry can be saved: